According to a 2013 Centers for Disease Control and Prevention report, about 4% of adults are diagnosed with ADHD.

 ADHD medicines are generally divided into two categories—stimulants and non-stimulants.
 Let’s discuss them one by one-

-ADD – ADHD medication treatment —stimulants work for 7-8 out of 10 patients.
+ADD – ADHD medication—stimulants work for 7-8 out of 10 patients.
 These drugs are helpful in treating moderate to severe ADHD and are beneficial for adults, teens, and children.

 Stimulants work by enhancing the levels of dopamine, a neurotransmitter related to pleasure, motivation, and attention.
 Stimulant drugs help in reducing hyperactive behaviors along with increasing concentration and focus.